 In addition to setting off rockets and firecrackers, there are lion dances, drumming, and dancing.
-Many community organizations have booths at the festival, some offering giveaways/contests and some selling traditional Chinese New Year items.
-After the Firecracker Ceremony, there is a parade through the streets of Chinatown that begins at Sara D. Roosevelt Park.
-It's truly a neighborhood celebration that lots of local families participate in and being a part (or even just witnessing) this special event is memorable.
+Many community organizations have booths at the festival.
+Some offer giveaways or contests.
+Others sell traditional Chinese New Year items.
+After the Firecracker Ceremony there is a parade through the streets of Chinatown that begins at Sara D. Roosevelt Park.
+It's a great way to mix with the locals; many families participate in the festivities, and residents from all over New York City gather to watch the spectacular celebrating.

-- Maybe it goes without saying, but there will be lots of noise and smoke.
+- Note: There will be lots of noise and smoke.
 If you're sensitive to this, you should choose a location that isn't too close to the events.
-This is something to keep in mind if you're attending the event with children -- it can be a bit overwhelming and you might find yourself having to leave if you have young kids that can't handle it.
+This is something to keep in mind if you're attending the event with children.

 - Many restaurants in Chinatown are closed on New Year's Day.
 If you have your heart set on dining somewhere in particular, you should call ahead.
 Or plan to head out of the neighborhood for a meal afterward.
-(There are lots of great places to eat on the Lower East Side or even in SoHo and it's not too far to walk.)
+(There are lots of great places to eat nearby on the Lower East Side or in SoHo.

 Easy Ways to Get There

 - The festival is held in Sara D. Roosevelt Park.
 The Park runs from Canal to East Houston between Forsyth and Chrystie Streets.

 - Take the 6 train to Canal Street and walk east along Canal Street past the Manhattan Bridge and take a left on Chrystie Street.
 The events are held between Grand and Hester Streets.

 - Street parking in Chinatown is very difficult.
 Taking public transportation or utilizing a parking garage is highly recommended.